-- The first round of qualifying exams is scheduled for February; the second round, if necessary, is scheduled over the following summer. - Each student is assigned a Qualifying Exam Committee of three tenured or tenure-track faculty members in the department.
-The committee is appointed by the ESE Graduate Admissions Committee, or its equivalent.
-The most recent rotation advisor will not be a member of the Qualifying Exam Committee.
-Students may suggest up to five ESE faculty for this Qualifying Exam Committee by January 17 (for summer exams, the students will be notified of the deadline); the ESE Graduate Admissions Committee may select other faculty members to serve. - The qualifying exam consists of a private oral presentation approximately twenty minutes in length to the Qualifying Exam Committee, followed by questions from the committee. - The topic of the oral presentation is pre-selected by the student, and the student must submit a proposed title and abstract to the Graduate Program Coordinator by January 17 (for summer exams, the students will be notified of the deadline). - The presentation may cover rotation activities, in which case their report will be a research rotation report, or it may be on a separate area in ESE.
-If a separate area in ESE is chosen, then at least two or three academic papers are selected as the basis for the report and presentation, which will be a critical review. - Typically, the report is a four-page self-written paper.
-This report or paper will be submitted to the Graduate Program Coordinator for ESE two weeks prior to the actual exam. - Following examination, each member of the committee will assign a score based on a uniform rubric agreed to by the department, covering areas described in Section 4.2 above.
-In each of the three areas (communication skills, engagement in academic discourse, and technical proficiency), the committee will score the performance as: - Excellent - Very Good - o Good - o Fair - o Poor - The committee will determine the outcome of the exam immediately after the end of the exam.
-Outcomes of the exam are: - Unconditional pass; unsatisfactory performance; decision deferred to departmental faculty meeting. - The committee will provide constructive feedback to the student on areas of proficiency and improvement. - o The student may consult with the ESE Admissions Committee, or its equivalent regarding any concerns they have about the examination process.
+- The first round of qualifying exams is scheduled for February; the second round, if necessary, is scheduled over the following summer.
+The ESE Department will appoint a faculty member or committee to assign qualifying exam committees and to organize the exams on behalf of the department. - Each student is assigned a qualifying exam committee of three tenured or tenure-track faculty members in the department, including affiliate faculty members.
+The most recent rotation advisor will not be a member of the Qualifying Exam Committee. - The students will be asked to complete a form that includes advisors in rotations and topics in which the student has expertise related to the rotation topic.
+On that form, students may suggest up to five ESE faculty for this qualifying exam committee by January 17 (for summer exams, the students will be notified of the deadline).
+The ESE Department appoints the committee; the student should not contact faculty members in advance.
+The ESE Department may select other faculty members to serve. - The qualifying exam consists of a private oral presentation approximately twenty minutes in length to the Qualifying Exam Committee, followed by questions from the committee. - The presentation may cover rotation activities, in which case their report will be a research rotation report, or it may be on a separate area in ESE.
+If a separate area in ESE is chosen, then at least two or three academic papers are selected as the basis for the report and presentation, which will be a critical review. - Typically, the report is at least a four-page self-written paper.
+This report or paper will be submitted to the ESE Graduate Program Coordinator two weeks prior to the actual exam. - Following examination, each member of the committee will assign a score based on a uniform rubric agreed to by the department, covering areas described in Section 4.2 above.
+In each of the three areas (communication skills, engagement in academic discourse, and technical proficiency), the committee will score the performance as: - Excellent - Very Good

-- If performance is deemed unsatisfactory, the student may have a second attempt at the qualifying exam.
-The procedure for the second attempt mirrors that of the first attempt, with the following additions: - O The second attempt must be completed at least a week before the August meeting of the faculty in the department. - o If the second attempt is unsuccessful, the student is deemed to have failed the qualifying exam.
+- o Good - o Fair - Poor - The committee will discuss the outcome at the end of the exam.
+The outcome will be sent to the ESE faculty as a recommendation, with final outcome determined at a faculty meeting.
+Possible outcomes of the exam are: - o Pass, marginal pass, marginal fail, and fail. - The committee will provide constructive feedback to the student on areas of proficiency and improvement. - The student may consult with the departmental representative(s) regarding any concerns they have about the examination process. - If performance is deemed unsatisfactory, the student may have a second attempt at the qualifying exam.
+The procedure for the second attempt mirrors that of the first attempt, with the following additions: - The second attempt must be completed at least a week before the August meeting of the faculty in the department. - o If the second attempt is unsuccessful, the student is deemed to have failed the qualifying exam.